VincentRPS/discord.io/README.md

 ## Features

-**Discord.io is currrently facing a rewrite, we'll make sure to beautify this when we have time.**
+**Discord.io is currrently facing a rewrite, we'll make sure to beautify this when we have time and features are partially stable.**

 ## Installing

-To Install discord.io Just run the following command:
+To Install discord.io, just run the following command:

 ```py
 pip install discord.io
 ```

-To install our speed requirements just run the following command:
+To install our speed requirements, just run the following command:

 ```py
 pip install discord.io[speed]